AnachroNia/quaddamage/README.md

 Note: To compile the project you need NVIDIA GPU Computing Toolkit v6.5

+You can see some demos in [implicit_surfaces.md](implicit_surfaces.md) - including images, times to generate mesh and kd tree and render time (Tested on Geforce GT640M and i7-3630QM (Turbo boost disabled - 2,4Ghz))

 # quaddamage

 Another C++ raytracer for the v4 FMI raytracing course.